 Fannie Mae Chicago Mortgage Help Center.

-Thousands of local Chicago homeowners may be able to receive help from a new Mortgage Help Center that was opened by Fannie Mae and Neighborhood Housing Services of Chicago.
+Thousands of local Chicago homeowners receive help each year from a Mortgage Help Center that was opened by Fannie Mae and Neighborhood Housing Services of Chicago.
 Families may be able to receive counseling, advice and other services, and the programs offered will provide assistance for struggling homeowners in the greater metro area.

 Mortgage programs offered by the Chicago Mortgage Help Center